 It's a very similar process to how we humans extrapolate: when a human sees the color of an object, we can easily apply it to any other object by replacing the original color with the new one.
 Using the untangling technique, the team generated a new dataset containing 1,56 million images that could aid future research in the field.

 Imagining helps to understand the world

 While untangling is not a new idea, the researchers say their structure can be compatible with almost any type of data or knowledge.
 This expands the opportunities for applications.

 In the field of medicine, for example, untangling could help doctors and biologists discover more useful drugs by separating medical function from other properties and then recombining them to synthesize new medicine.
-Being able to make machines “imagine” could also help create a safer artificial intelligence.
+Getting machines to "imagine" could also help create safer artificial intelligence.
 For example, allowing autonomous vehicles to imagine and avoid dangerous scenarios never seen before during training.

-“Deep learning has already demonstrated unsurpassed performance and promise in many fields.
-Too often, however, this has happened through superficial mimicry and without a deeper understanding of the separate attributes that make each object unique, ”said Laurent Itti, professor of computer science.
+"Deep learning has already demonstrated unsurpassed performance and promise in many fields.
+Too often, though, this has come about through superficial mimicry and without a deeper understanding of the separate attributes that make each object unique," said Laurent Itti, professor of informatics .
 "This new untangling approach, for the first time, really unleashes a new sense of imagination in AI systems, bringing them closer to human understanding of the world."